schitresh/software_development/frameworks/rails/1_models/8_query_interface_1.md

 customer = Customer.find_or_create_by(first_name: 'Andy')
 customer = Customer.find_or_create_by!(first_name: 'Andy')

-# If an attribute (locked) should not be included in the query
+# If an attribute (say 'locked') should not be included in the query
 # But should be assigned if a new record is created
 Customer.create_with(locked: false).find_or_create_by(first_name: 'Andy')
 Customer.find_or_create_by(first_name: 'Andy') { |c| c.locked = false }